ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Massachusetts Ploughman and New England Journal of Agriculture (1842-1906)_](https://iiif.archivelab.org/iiif/sim_massachusetts-ploughman-new-england-journal-agriculture_1873-02-01_32_18?page=0)

 #### 1873-02-01 &middot; Boston

 <table style="width: 100%;"><tr><td style="width: 50%">

-ep are fed on corn, they are too hot and
-feverish, and the wool becomes harsh and
-brittle, while a proper supply of roots and
-oil cake with other food would produce soft,
-sound and elastic wool.— Ez.

-EVERLASTING FENCE POSTS.

 “| discovered many years ago that wood
 could be made to last longer than iron in the